-Any student who has concerns about equality, diversity and inclusion issues in general, or relating to a specific incident, is encouraged to contact their Course Director.
-Students can also contact the Head of Department.
-The Equality, Diversity and Inclusion officer for the Department of Health Studies is Dr Fabrizia Ratto - fabrizia.ratto@rhul.ac.uk
+Any student who has concerns about equality, diversity and inclusion issues in general, or relating to a specific incident, is encouraged to contact the EDI representative for the department, which is Dr Fabrizia Ratto.
+Students can also contact the Head of Department or Course Director at any time.